 Regardless of the climate you live in, there are many reasons, ranging from style to function, for investing in a covered patio.
-These days, patio covers go by many names — pergola, trellis, canopy — and they all qualify as stylish patio covering options.
-Whatever your #patiogoals, there are plenty of ways for you to be imaginative.
-Whether you're looking for complete shade coverage, full sun exposure, or something in between, get ready to be inspired by these 13 creative ways to cover your patio.
+These days, patio covers go by many names — pergola, trellis, canopy — and they all qualify as stylish options that will provide a bit of relief from the sun's harsh rays.
+Regardless of your #patiogoals, there are plenty of ways for you to be imaginative.
+Whether you're looking for complete shade coverage, full sun exposure, or something in between, get ready to be inspired by these 20 creative design ideas.

 1. Closed Roof With Exposed Beams Patio Cover

-Basically a dining room with its exterior walls knocked out, this covered patio is the perfect spot for dining al fresco.
-The exposed beam design creates a 'built-in' look by using building materials and design elements that integrate seamlessly with the rest of the house — no one will ever know it's an add-on.
+Basically, a living room with the exterior walls knocked out, this covered patio by David Michael Miller is the perfect spot for lounging by the fireside.
+The exposed-beam design creates a 'built-in' look that integrates seamlessly with the rest of the house.

 2. Narrow-Slat Pergola Patio Cover With Wraparound Screen

-Well, it will not protect you from rain or snow, but yes, this narrow-slat pergola frame counts as a covered patio.
-Perfect for the homeowner that enjoys basking in the sun's rays, the uncovered-covered-patio option will provide a little bit of shade while still allowing you to soak up lots of vitamin D. We particularly like the semi-private cabana effect that results from the addition of a wraparound screen.
+Well, it won't protect you from rain, sleet, or snow, but yes, this narrow-slat pergola belonging to Pencil Shavings Studio counts as a covered patio.
+Perfect for the homeowner that enjoys basking in the sun's rays, the uncovered-covered patio option will provide a little bit of shade while still allowing you to soak up lots of vitamin D. We particularly like the semi-private cabana effect that results from the addition of a wraparound screen.
 And if you're ever in the mood for an ambitious DIY project, framing a patio roof may not be as hard as you think.

 3. Modern Metal Canopy Patio Cover

-This metal canopy, reminiscent of a midcentury home carport, is a beautifully modern patio cover solution.
+This metal canopy spotted on Welke is reminiscent of a midcentury carport and makes a beautiful modern patio cover.
 The simple architectural framing provides a perfect complement to this modern outdoor veranda's minimalist color scheme.

 4. Wood Slat Patio Cover

-This wood slat patio cover instantly creates a warm and rustic vibe.
-The light-colored wood finish paired with the white brick fireplace are ideal for exteriors in super hot climates, but that's not to say they can't work beautifully in cold ones as well.
-Just imagine curling up in front of that fireplace with some cozy blankets and a hot cup of cocoa as the temperatures get a little cooler?
+This wood slat patio cover by Robert Elliott Homes instantly creates a warm and rustic vibe.
+The light-colored wood finish and white brick outdoor fireplace are the ideal pair for super hot climates, but that's not to say they can't work beautifully in cold ones as well.
+Just imagine curling up in front of that fireplace with some cozy blankets and a hot cup of cocoa as the temperatures get a little cooler.

 5. Laser Cut Metal Screen Patio Cover

-This lush, vine-covered trellis is pure boho-chic magic!
-We love that you can take your trellis to a whole new level by loading up on greenery until you've got a living canopy.
-Add a few simple pieces of furniture to balance out the wild verdure, and you can always string some outdoor fairy lights for a little added ambiance.
+Take your patio to a whole new level by loading a trellis up with your favorite blooms or greenery until you've got a living canopy.
+This lush, floral-covered trellis spotlighted on Young House Love is pure magic!
+Complete the look with a few simple pieces of furniture to balance out the wild verdure, and some outdoor string lights for a little added ambiance.

 7. Sail Shade Fabric Patio Cover